-All of our courses in Manchester take place at HOME, a centre for international contemporary art, theatre and film, and include some of our most successful one and two-day courses: Presenting Made Brilliant, Personal Impact, Storytelling for Business, and Personal Impact in Meetings, and Impact and Influence for Women.
+All of our courses in Manchester take place at HOME, a centre for international contemporary art, theatre and film, and include some of our most successful one and two-day courses.

 Places on the courses are limited to eight delegates in order to provide our participants with a personal experience and a high level of individual attention and feedback from expert tutors, to enable participants to truly transform their communication style.